rkbal/tycopy/paper.md

 # Summary

-Manage TLS secrets (certificates/keys) in Thycotic Secret Server using a Python script.
+Manage mTLS secrets (certificates/keys) in Thycotic Secret Server using a Python script for CA healthcare AI modules.

 # Statement of need

-Automate the retrieval, renewal, or rotation of mTLS certificates stored in **Thycotic Secret Server**, using Python scripts via the **REST API**, integrated into a **Jenkins pipeline**.
+Automate the retrieval, renewal, or rotation of mTLS certificates stored in **Thycotic Secret Server**, using Python scripts via the **REST API**, integrated into a **Jenkins pipeline** for CA healthcare AI modules.

 # Prerequisites: